 - Bi-weekly – Another accelerated way to pay down your mortgage is by making bi-weekly payments, which involves making 26 payments per year.

 - Accelerated bi-weekly – This payment schedule involves making half of the monthly mortgage payment every two weeks.

 For more information about these mortgage payment options, look at this.

 As a borrower, you may want to take the time to compare mortgage offers in order to make the most informed decision on who to work with.
-When comparing different mortgage products and lenders, be sure to compare the following:
+When comparing different mortgage products and lenders in British Columbia, be sure to compare the following:

 - Interest rate

 - Early repayment penalties